annabelsandford/uniteditor/README.md

 The UEditor is a tool designed to aid modders by providing quick and intuitive unit editing capabilities for any Emergency 4 (EM4) modification.
 With its interface and convenient features, modders can easily modify unit properties with minimal learning curve.

+Disclaimer:
+Please note that the UEditor was initially developed for personal use, and I am sharing it with the community for the greater good.
+While efforts have been made to ensure its functionality and usability, it is provided "as is" without any warranties.
+Use the UEditor at your own discretion, and I hold no responsibility for any potential consequences or issues that may arise from its usage.

 ## Features

 - Load Mods: Easily load your desired mods for editing units within EM4.